triggr42/mips-arithmetic/README.md

 ## Introduction

 This program demonstrates basic arithmetic operations in MIPS assembly language.
-It prompts the user to enter two numbers and then performs addition, subtraction, multiplication, and division operations on them.
+It prompts the user to enter two integers and then performs addition, subtraction, multiplication, and division operations on them.
 The result of each operation is displayed to the user.

 ## Features

 - User-friendly interface.
 - Supports addition, subtraction, multiplication, and division operations.
+- Also supports identifying integers between two integers, sum of integers between two integers, and exponentiation of two integers.
-- Handles both positive and negative numbers.
+- Handles both positive and negative integers.
 - Provides clear instructions for user interaction.

 ## Prerequisites